spring-media/red-sourcepoint-cmp/README.md

 # Introduction

-This repository covers the implementation of CMP (Content Management Platform) for www.bild.de by using the Sourcepoint API.
+This repository covers the implementation of CMP (Consent Management Platform) for www.bild.de by using the Sourcepoint API.

 ## Installation